Pathogen reduction using riboflavin and UV light

 Pathogen reduction using riboflavin and UV light is a method by which infectious pathogens in blood for transfusion are inactivated by adding riboflavin and irradiating with UV light.
 This method reduces the infectious levels of disease-causing agents that may be found in donated blood components, while still maintaining good quality blood components for transfusion.
 This type of approach to increase blood safety is also known as “pathogen inactivation” in the industry.

 Despite measures that are in place in the developed world to ensure the safety of blood products for transfusion, a risk of disease transmission still exists.
 Consequently, the development of pathogen inactivation/reduction technologies for blood products has been an ongoing effort in the field of transfusion medicine.
 A new procedure for the treatment of individual units of single-donor (apheresis) or whole blood–derived, pooled, platelets has recently been introduced.
 This technology uses riboflavin and light for the treatment of platelets and plasma.

+Riboflavin and UV is only one of several ways that have been developed for photodynamic disinfection of blood products.
+There are also light-independent methods of pathogen reduction in blood products.